 - Finding and attending a support group (either online or in-person)

 - Becoming educated on the disease, treatment options, and what to expect as it advances

 A BBB accredited and A+ rated home care provider, like Morning Glory Home Care, is an excellent partner for family members caring for someone with dementia.
 Starting home care services now, in the earliest stage, is important for building trust and rapport with the older adult – something that will likely be vital as the dementia moves into subsequent stages.
 Furthermore, it allows family caregivers the opportunity for ongoing, regularly scheduled breaks from care.
 Our thoroughly trained and experienced care experts are highly skilled and up to date on the most effective dementia care techniques.

-We can also share practical resources specific to any specific challenges you are facing.
-Just reach out to us at 618-667-8400 and ask about our top-rated home health care in O’Fallon, Illinois, and the surrounding communities, and to schedule a free in-home consultation.
+We can also share practical resources specific to any specific challenges you are facing during the early stages of Alzheimer’s and beyond.
+Just reach out to us at 618-667-8400 and ask about our top-rated home health services in Belleville, IL and the surrounding communities, and to schedule a free in-home consultation.
 With Morning Glory Home Care, you’re never alone; we are here to walk with you each step of the way.